-Monitoring on the Isle of Man for foodstuffs and indicator materials ceased in 2014 and 2015, respectively.
+Monitoring on the Isle of Man for foodstuffs ceased in 2014 following the risk-based review by FSA.
 Monitoring of the marine environment is primarily directed at the effects of current and historical disposals from Sellafield.

 The Northern Ireland programme is directed at the farfield effects of disposals of liquid radioactive wastes into the Irish Sea.
 Dose rates are monitored on beaches and seafood and indicator materials are collected from a range of coastal locations including marine loughs.